 Comparatively, the biggest difference is that Nucific claims their Probiotic Complex is more viable than others, although exploring these (and many other) options, you'll find that nearly all claim to feature some technology or specialized strain that is especially adept at surviving the harsh stomach environment.

 Given all these similarities, how can you choose the best one?

 Probiotics Can Work Differently In Everyone

 When it comes down to it, the only way to know for sure is to give them a try.
 After all, we all have different physiologies that might react very differently to the same set of ingredients.

 To this extent, many of Nucific’s products—including BIO X4, seemed to come with mostly positive customer feedback here on HighYa.
 Most compliments cited effective results, although, like many nutritional supplements, the most common complaint referenced no results.

 Despite several reader complaints related to less-than-stellar customer service experiences, Nucific seems to stand behind their products with a 90-day money back guarantee.
 So, if you're not pleased with the results, you might not be out much more than a few bucks in S&H charges for giving it a shot.

 Based on what we learned during our research, though, including customer feedback, bacteria formulation, CFU count, and price, we think there are many other supplements on the market in close competition with Probiotic Complex.

 Pro tip: According to the supplement-focused group ConsumerLab, the "milk test" mentioned on the Nucific website “will not reliably tell you if a probiotic supplement contains viable organisms or not.”

-Taking all of this together, it’s our opinion that Probiotic Complex might deliver improved digestive health, although we didn’t test it ourselves to provide firsthand feedback.
-But it might not necessarily be “one of the most powerful probiotics on the market, [nor] one of the most diverse,” as claimed on the supplement’s website.
+Taking all of this together, it’s our opinion that Probiotic Complex might deliver improved digestive health.
+But it might not necessarily be a unique or extra compelling probiotic supplement.